-- You can alsouse this opportunity to speak to your education leaders about the importance of arts education.
+- Use this opportunity to speak to your education leaders about the importance of arts education.
 You can use the collection of tools and resources in the Arts Education Action Kit.
 The Arts Education Navigator tool walks arts education supporters through six action steps to becoming an effective advocate.
 Connect with all of the tools and resources needed to form a personal advocacy plan.
 The Encourage Creatitivy: Teach the Arts campaign also provides videos and fact sheets to share with decisionmakers.

 - Then, ask your local education leaders pass a resolution to add their support to National Arts in Education Week.
-Select the appropriate resolution from the templates below, customize and submit it to local, regional, and state leaders to approve, including your school board, city council, local or state arts agency, mayor or State House of Representatives.
+Use our draft resolution template, customize and submit it to local, regional, and state leaders to approve, including your school board, city council, local or state arts agency, mayor or State House of Representatives.

 Bring Attention to the Cause

 Join in the national celebration on social media.
-Let your circle of colleagues, friends and family know you care and bring them into the greater movement!
-RSVP to our National Arts in Education Week Facebook event (be sure to invite your Facebook friends, too!) and connect with fellow arts ed advocates from around the country.
+Let your circle of colleagues, friends, and family know you care and bring them into the greater movement!

 - During #ArtsEdWeek, be sure to follow be sure to engage with this year's designated campaign, #BecauseOfArtsEd.
 This is your chance to tell your own personal story, share a video or picture, of the transformative power of the arts in education on Facebook, Instagram, LinkedIn, YouTube or Twitter.

 Post on Facebook.
 Tell the world your #BecauseOfArtsEd story on Facebook.
 Let us know what you are doing now in work and life and how arts education has a positive impact with a photo.
 See more on Facebook.